 “Just a place to sleep will do,” came the answer.

 “I suppose that can be arranged,” Guy granted, entering his common room.
-“Godfrey!
+“Geoffrey!
 Of course, come in, come in!”
 He closed the distance between them and stood a little apprehensive before the traveller, giving him a pat on the shoulder.
 “You are back and alive!
 After you left, I wondered many times how you fared.”